google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

       // auto sign-in not possible
     }

+In the case of a `undefined` value, continue with the user in signed out state.

+A `undefined` value is passed when:

+* The user has not acknowledged the automatic sign-in feature (once per browser instance).
+* The user has either no credentials or more than two credential objects stored on the origin.
+* The user has requested to require user mediation to the origin.

+## Authenticate the user

-## Authenticate with a server
+### Authenticate with a username and password

-To authenticate the user with a server, obtain and POST the `PasswordCredential` to your server using `fetch()`, verify the credential, then let the user sign in.
+To authenticate the user with your server, POST the provided `PasswordCredential` to the server using `fetch()`.

-POST it directly as if it is a `FormData` object using `fetch()`, including `id` and `password`. (`XMLHttpRequest` cannot be used.)
-The payload is `multipart/form-data` encoding by default and looks something like this:
+When POST'ed, `fetch` automaticlly converts the `PasswordCredential` object to a `FormData` object encoded as `multipart/form-data`:

     ------WebKitFormBoundaryOkstjzGAv8zab97W
     Content-Disposition: form-data; name="id"